 - ✓ Facilitate a discussion about the young people's responses e.g. why some of them enjoy visiting and others don't (prisons are often far better equipped for young children.
 Teenagers don't want to play with toys and find it hard just sitting opposite someone during a visit); and why some of the emotions are positive (for some children, life has been so chaotic prior to the imprisonment that the removal of that family member might bring some relief). - ✓ Role play a prison visit with students sitting opposite each other as in a prison visits room.
 Some pupils could be prison staff watching on.
-Make sure students know that they are not allowed to have anything in their hands (e.g. no phone!), and the prisoner is not allowed to leave his / her chair (NB visitors are allowed to go to the vending machine and return to their seat, but there are strict rules about this (e.g. the prisoner and visitor must not share and food or drink).
-Questions to ask: How does it feel to have a conversation sitting directly opposite someone?
-How does it feel to have a private conversation with people (other family groups and prison staff) nearby?
+Make sure students know that they are not allowed to have anything in their hands (e.g. no phone!), and the prisoner is not allowed to leave his / her chair (NB visitors are allowed to go to the vending machine and return to their seat, but there are strict rules about this (e.g. the prisoner and visitor must not share any food or drink).
+Questions to ask: How does it feel to have a private conversation with people (other family groups and prison staff) nearby?